Ilievski-Daniel/cts-monitoring/README.md

 This repository provides a comprehensive monitoring solution that utilizes Prometheus and Grafana to collect, store, visualize metrics from Kubernetes.

-This solution comes with 2 already configured Grafana dashboards, you can access them under the General folder after setup.
+The monitoring configuration comes with 2 already configured Grafana dashboards, you can access them under the General folder after setup.

 ## Prerequisites